 On the other hand, they love to eat fruits such as,

 So, you can prepare a balanced diet for these freshwater parrotfish by using above mentioned foods.
 It also helps to increase the appetite of your fish.

-The five best freshwater parrotfish foods are listed below.
+Special Note: The five best freshwater parrotfish foods are listed below.
 These foods include full of nutrition that helps to improve parrotfish’s immune system.
 Also, it brightens their colors.